dlehman83/text2cc/README.md

 ## Examples

-text2qti allows quick and efficient quiz creation.
-Example **multiple-choice** plain-text quiz question that can be converted to QTI and then imported by Canvas:
+text2cc allows quick and efficient quiz creation.
+Example **multiple-choice** plain-text quiz question that can be converted to Common Cartridge and then imported by Schoology:

 ```
 1. What is 2+3?